 Part 2: Recapping the coding agent

-Before adding skills, we need the base agent shape from the prerequisite workshop: a model, a system prompt, tools, and memory.
-This session keeps that foundation and adds skills and commands around it.
+Before adding skills, we need the base agent structure from the prerequisite workshop.
+That structure has a model, a system prompt, tools, and memory.
+This session keeps that foundation, then adds skills and commands around it.

 The four pieces of an agent